-On the whole the level of the test was moderate.
-The test contained many easy questions, so the important factor was selection of right questions.Quant section in this paper was comparatively easier than the DILR section.
+On the whole the level of the test was easy to moderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of right questions.Quant section in this paper was comparatively easy than the reasoning section.
+Verbal section was easy to moderate in terms difficulty level.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate.

-One could have scored 90+ percentile by attempting around 21 questions with 80 % accuracy.
+One could have scored 90+ percentile by attempting around 14-16 questions with 90 % accuracy.

 The Quantitative section had 12 easy, 9 medium and 5 difficult questions.
 The majority of the questions in the paper were from Number System and Algebra.
 There were 5 questions on number system and they were of easy to moderate type.
 The paper had 4 questions of Algebra and they were again of easy to moderate type.
 There were two questions of Time and Work and they were easy.
 Two questions were from Time Speed and Distance and they were also doable.
 There was one question each of Alligation & Mixtures, Coordinate Geometry, Logarithm, SI/CI, Average and Permutation and Combination.
 Except the P & C, rest all were easy to solve.
 There were around three questions of Profit and Loss and they were also doable.
 There were 2 questions each of Ratio and Geometry.
 The questions of Ratio were easy whereas the questions of Geometry were of moderate type.

 A good student could have scored 90+ percentile by attempting 14-16 questions with approx. 90% accuracy